logicalclocks/logicalclocks.github.io/docs/user_guides/fs/feature_group/create.md

 The version number is optional, if you don't specify the version number the APIs will create a new version by default with a version number equals to the highest existing version number plus one.

 The last parameter used in the examples above is `stream`.
 The `stream` parameter controls whether to enable the streaming write APIs to the online and offline feature store.
-When using the APIs in a Python environment this behavior is the default.
+When using the APIs in a Python environment this behavior is the default and it requires the time travel format to be set to 'HUDI'.

 ##### Primary key